AndreLeEEEEE/KPI/README.md

 login.
 Second, the Pw must be in front to allow production history to be selected (this comes after Mbw is logged in).
 Last, switch MBw back to the front for the rest of the program's operation.

+Update 4/40/2021: A new DCU board was hooked up to my computer, so I'm no longer using the old board.
+This is a huge change, because now I have to refactor almost all of the code that's associated with the board.
+Functionality wise, the new board can do everything the old one could.
+However, the new web broswer interface doesn't have an option to change text color.
+That option is only available on the touchpad.
+Other differences are minor.
+First, creating a new message doesn't overwrite the old message in the editor, so I have to manually flush that out everytime the program starts.
+Sure, the program is supposed to blank the board when it ends properly, but this could be a problem if the program restarts and the old message persists.
+Second, clicking options has a longer average wait time.
+Third, alignment changing is now per page instead of per line.
+Fourth, speaking of pages, they're all on separate web pages so no more editing all of them at once.
+Fifth, when modifying a page, I have to rewrite everything now since the current message isn't in text form after activation.
+Last, most of the "find element and click" statements are now nonapplicable since every button has a dot label instead of their advertised option.
+This means that every "main" button has different id's and name's and saying "find and click" the "main" button no longer works.

 Setup Phase:
 The script will attempt to locate chromedriver.exe on the computer.
 Once found, it'll use chromedriver.exe's path and selenium to create two webdrivers, driver and remote, that will utilize google chrome.
 Main() is called while driver and remote are being passed, too.